ISSS office virtual advising hours: Monday - Friday: 9:00a.m. - 5:00p.m.

 - Students receive calls from individuals claiming to be USCIS with an arrest warrant.

-- Students receive calls from individuals posing as ICE Agents indicating that the student has an active arrest warrant and needs to fill an immigration bond.
+- Students receive calls from individuals posing as ICE Agents indicating that the student has an active arrest warrant and asking for money to vacate the warrant.

 These are only a few examples.
 Please be extremely vigilant when receiving a call like this, do not share any personal/family or financial information over the phone or online, and if you suspect anything, immediately contact the police (university police or the Metropolitan Police).
 You should also contact ISSS by phone or email or walk in to ISSS during the week 9:00 am-5:00 pm.